apache/accumulo-website/_docs-2/administration/upgrading.md

     <version>2.0.1</version>
   </dependency>
   ```
-* ClientConfiguration objects can no longer be ceated using `new ClientConfiguration()`.
+* ClientConfiguration objects can no longer be created using `new ClientConfiguration()`.
    * Use `ClientConfiguration.create()` instead
 * Some API deprecated in 1.x releases was dropped
 * Aggregators have been removed